Tone, style, and voice—what do writers mean by those words? Is it worth being accurate and distinguishing between them?

 Putting this all together:

-Writing voice: Your voice is the starting point, and is mostly out of your direct control when writing freely.
+Writing voice: Your voice is the starting point, and when writing freely reflects your thought processes.
 However, you influence voice by imagining the reader when you write and revise, and trying to speak to them comfortably and naturally.
 Author and writing instructor Jerry Jenkins suggests that voice is “your unique lens through which you see the world.”

-Writing style refers to the means by which you achieve the desired tone.
+Writing style refers to the means by which you achieve the desired tone and voice.
 It includes everything from sentence structure and word choice to playing fast and loose with grammar.
 In a future post I’ll cover some of the ways to influence your tone in style.

 What Do You Think?